BetterStackHQ/terraform-provider-logtail/docs/data-sources/source.md

 - **scrape_request_headers** (List of Map of String) An array of request headers, each containing `name` and `value` fields.
 - **scrape_urls** (List of String) For scrape platform types, the set of urls to scrape.
 - **team_name** (String) Used to specify the team the resource should be created in when using global tokens.
 - **token** (String) The token of this source.
-This token is used to identify and route the data you will send to Logtail.
+This token is used to identify and route the data you will send to Better Stack.
 - **updated_at** (String) The time when this monitor group was updated.